Scenic Railway (Dreamland Margate): Restoration

 Dreamland restored the Scenic Railway as part of a broader initiative to rejuvenate the amusement park.
-On 16 November 2009, the Dreamland Trust was awarded a grant by UK's Department for Culture, Media and Sport to restore the Scenic Railway and other historic areas of the park.
-Topbond Plc of Kent were contracted to rebuild the woodwork, while WGH Engineering from Doncaster restored the ride's mechanical operation.
-During restoration, the wooden structure that was in the midst of being rebuilt was knocked down by high winds in December 2014, which set back the timeline to reopen the attraction.
-The roller coaster reopened to the public on 15 October 2015.
+On 16 November 2009, the Dreamland Heritage Trust was awarded a £3.7 million grant by UK's Department for Culture, Media and Sport to restore the Scenic Railway and other historic areas of the park.
+The restoration was also funded by Thanet District Council, Heritage Lottery Fund and several local parties.